Greek Ice Hockey Championship

 The Greek Ice hockey Championship (Πανελλήνιο Πρωτάθλημα Χόκεϊ επί Πάγου) is the only level of ice hockey in Greece.
-It is operated under the jurisdiction of the Hellenic Ice Sports Federation, an associate member of the International Ice Hockey Federation.
-There are currently registered 100 players.
+It is operated under the jurisdiction of the Hellenic Ice Sports Federation since 2015 an associate member of the International Ice Hockey Federation.
+From 1986 to 2014 it was under jurisdiction of the Hellenic Ice Skating Federation.
+There are currently 200 players registered.

 History

 Hockey was played no later than from the beginning of the 20th century by Greeks in America, even the modern Greek words for ice hockey ("hockey epi pagou") and skates ("pagopedila") are from an older form of the language, as spoken in the first half of the 20th century.

-It took until 1984, when ice hockey started in Greece in 1984 by players that returned to Greece from abroad.
+Ice hockey started in Greece in 1984 by players that returned to Greece from abroad.
 Soon later five teams were formed, two in Athens, one in Piraeus, one in Salonica and one in Chalkida.
 The first official game was played in 1985 in Athens.

 The first official Greek Championship was held in 1989 in the Peace and Friendship Stadium with five teams taking place.
 It was the first time hockey games were held in a normal size rink.
 The following year the Championship was held once again in the Peace and Friendship Stadium.

 In 1991, the first junior national team was formed and took part in the World Junior Championship Pool C, held in Belgrade, Yugoslavia.
 In 1992, the junior national team once again took part in the World Junior Championship Pool C, this time held in Marino and Rome, Italy.

-In 1992, the first-ever men's Greek national team was formed and took place in the Men's World Ice Hockey Championships in Pool C2 held in Johannesburg, South Africa.
+In 1992, the first-ever Greece national team was formed and took place in the Men's World Ice Hockey Championships in Pool C2 held in Johannesburg, South Africa.
 With only two weeks of serious training abroad and the support of the Greeks of South Africa, the national team won the bronze medal.
 It was extraordinary for a team to win a medal in their first appearance at the World Championships.

 Despite the great achievement, the decline of the sport came in 1993.
 Economic help was discontinued by the Greek Undersecretary of State for Sports and all expenses to keep ice hockey alive were passed over to the players.
 Practices stopped and many players quit.

 Practices started again in 1995 but were limited to once a week.
 Despite the hard times ice hockey faced, a national team was formed in 1995 and took part in the World Championships held once again in Johannesburg, South Africa (and also Krugersdorp, South Africa).
 Unfortunately, the problems affected the players and they were unable to defend the bronze medal they had won three years ago.
 They won one game and tied one in five games.